Blazblue: Continuum Shift

-Continuum Shift expectedly retains a lot of content from the original Blazblue.
-The new characters help round out the somewhat small roster, but no doubt each character has his or her own defined fighting abilities.
-Along with the main attack buttons (A, B, & C) each character has his/her own "Drive" abilities/attacks, which really sets each character apart... for example: Rachael can control wind (and the movement of her opponents at times), Tager uses magnetism to draw his opponents closer to him, and Carl Clover can control his android-puppet sister (or at least he thinks she's his sister).
-Some would say the fighting abilities of the characters are a bit "gimmicky," but none the less they are indeed original to fighting games for the most part.
+expectedly retains a lot of content from the original title.
+The new characters round out the somewhat small roster, but no doubt each character still proudly presents his or her own defined fighting abilities.
+Along with the main attack buttons (A, B, & C) each character has his/her own "Drive" abilities/attacks, which really sets each character apart.
+For example, Rachael Alucard can control wind (and the movement of her opponents), Tager uses magnetism to draw his opponents closer to him, and Carl Clover can control his android-puppet sister to attack his opponent from both sides.
+Some would say the play styles of the characters are slightly "gimmicky," but nonetheless, they bring something "original" to the fighting game realm.
+They're also some of the coolest and most fleshed out character designs around!

-Playing this game on a non-HD TV is just a sin.
+Playing BlazBlue on a HDTV is a must.

-If you haven't figured it out yet, Blazblue's line-up is not your everyday cast of fighting game characters.
-Much like the Guilty Gear X series, the designs put together by Arc System Works are entirely original in every way... which seem to be their "drive" behind the overall design in this game.
-If you're looking for a straight-forward "Ryu-type character" or a good old roundhouse-toting Muay Thai fighter in Blazblue... sorry, but you're shit out of luck.
-In Blazblue, you'll have to say goodbye to "traditional" 2D fighting game attacks and strategies, and enter a world where everyone can perform extravagantly epic attacks and can air dash until their hearts content (except for the beastly Tager).
+Like I touched on in my review of the prequel, BlazBlue's line-up is not your everyday cast of fighting game personas.
+Much like the Guilty Gear X series, the designs imagined by Arc System Works are entirely original in every way imaginable... which seems to be their "drive" behind the overall design in this game.
+If you're looking for a straight-forward "Ryu-type character" or a good old roundhouse-toting Muay Thai fighter in BlazBlue... sorry, but you're shit out of luck.
+In BlazBlue, you'll have to say goodbye to most traditional 2D fighting game attacks & strategies and enter a world where everyone can perform extravagantly insane attacks, and can air-dash until their hearts content (except for the beastly Iron Tager).

-If you're an old school 2D fighting game enthusiast like myself, you'll truly have to open your mind to Blazblue in order to enjoy playing it.
+If you're an old school 2D fighting game enthusiast like myself, you'll probably have to open your mind to enjoy BlazBlue.
 The most advanced levels of the gameplay system are intimidating to say the least.
-Thus, Aksys Games included an in-depth Tutorial Mode within the console versions of the game!
-The Tutorial is narrated by none other than Rachel Alucard, whom blatantly insults your skill level and fighting game knowledge throughout the mode... and some of the things she says is quite hilarious to say the least.
-Having a Tutorial Mode in a technical fighting game such as Blazblue is a godsend, although at times it becomes slightly monotonous and dare I say... boring?
-If you're not 120% "serious" about Blazblue, it's likely that you'll start skipping much of the text/dialogue in the intermediate/advanced portions of the Tutorial... sorry Rachel.
+Thus, Aksys Games included an incredibly in-depth Tutorial Mode within the console versions of the game!
+The Tutorial is fully narrated by none other than Rachel Alucard, whom blatantly insults your skill level and fighting game knowledge throughout the mode... some of the things she says are simply hilarious.
+Having a Tutorial Mode in a technical fighting game like BlazBlue is a godsend, although at times it becomes slightly monotonous and dare I say... boring?
+If you're not 110% "serious" about BlazBlue, it's likely that you'll start skipping much of the text/dialogue in the intermediate/advanced portions of the Tutorial... sorry Rachel.

-Visually, Blazblue is still a spectacle... it's one of the most original, colorful, and downright flashy titles out there.
-The intricately designed, fully 3D backgrounds are a perfect setting for Blazblue's high resolution, well-animated 2D sprites which just steal the show.
+Visually, BlazBlue is still a spectacle for the eyes.
+It is hands down one of the most original, colorful and downright flashy 2D fighting games out there.
+The intricately designed, fully 3D backgrounds are a perfect setting for BlazBlue's high resolution, well-animated 2D sprites, which just steal the show.
 It matters not whether it's a skilled player or a button masher playing this game...
-Blazblue always looks as sharp.
-HD to the max baby!
+BlazBlue always looks awesome and sharp (definitely not the case in most fighting games).

-Another aspect that sets Blazblue: Continuum Shift apart from the rest is it's metal/guitar-driven soundtrack, which has evolved considerably from the Guilty Gear X series.
+Another aspect that sets BlazBlue: Continuum Shift apart from other fighters is its metal/guitar-driven soundtrack, which has evolved considerably from the Guilty Gear X series.
 Depending on your taste in music, either all of the tracks will sound vaguely similar or you'll find something to like about many of the tracks in this game.
-Blazblue's BGM's are intricate little tunes and mesh perfectly with the fast-paced action.
+BlazBlue's BGM's are intricate little tunes and mesh perfectly with the fast-paced action.
+Most tracks from the prequel are reused, but their are some new ones.

 Developer(s): Arc System Works